Topxic/PathTracerOpenCL/README.md

 # SimplePathTracer
-PathTracerOpenCL is a C++ project that implements a simple openCL pathtracing algorithm using OpenCL compute shader.
+PathTracerOpenCL is a C++ project that implements a simple pathtracing algorithm using compute shaders.
 The scene defined by a signed distance field and rendered using raymarching.
 It supports scattered reflection, refraction and light emission.